List of God of War characters: Reception

-God of War received praise for its voice acting.
-Chris Sell of PALGN stated that the voice acting is "up there with the best" in comparison to other games, and that the cut scenes are "superbly voiced, but it's the narrator of the story that is the most professionally convincing throughout."
-Eric Blattberg of PlayStation Universe stated that the voice acting is a great feature of the game, that narrator Linda Hunt's "authentic voice really helps set the attitude during the unbelievable [full motion video]'s", and that Kratos "acts and sounds like a badass."
-Kristan Reed of Eurogamer wrote, "Even the straight-laced voice work is handled with an expertise so sadly lacking in most other videogames."
-Raymond M. Padilla of GameSpy, wrote that some of the voice acting and music tracks are overstated; one of his few dislikes in the game.
-Matt Leone of 1UP wrote that "There's a mixture of in-game characters that speak to you and extremely nice CG sequences that show moments such as flashbacks, and it all blends together surprisingly well."
+The original God of War received praise for its voice acting.
+Chris Sell of PALGN stated that the voice acting was "up there with the best" in comparison to other games, and that the cut scenes were "superbly voiced, but it's the narrator of the story that is the most professionally convincing throughout".
+Kristan Reed of Eurogamer wrote, "Even the straight-laced voice work is handled with an expertise so sadly lacking in most other videogames".
+Raymond M. Padilla of GameSpy wrote that some of the voice acting and music tracks were overstated; one of his few dislikes in the game.
+Matt Leone of 1UP wrote that "There's a mixture of in-game characters that speak to you and extremely nice CG sequences that show moments such as flashbacks, and it all blends together surprisingly well".